PTO Accrual: Everything You Need to Know

 Employees will also be terminated if they have used up all of their Short Term disability or FMLA benefits and are still unable to return to the workplace, or if they miss two days of work consecutively without notice.
 In the latter case, the employer may deem that the individual has decided to leave their job.

-If you are currently in the process of finessing your company's PTO scheme and would appreciate some further information and guidance on the matter, then you can post your legal need on UpCounsel's Marketplace.
-UpCounsel only accepts the top five percent of lawyers to its site, and they come from schools such as Harvard Law or Yale.
-Our lawyers have an average of 14 years of legal experience, which includes working with prestigious companies like Google and Twilio.
-For the latest legal news, and further information on running your business smarter, you can view the UpCounsel legal blog.
+If you are currently in the process of changing your company's PTO scheme and would appreciate some further information and guidance on the matter, you can post your legal need on UpCounsel's Marketplace.
+UpCounsel accepts only the top five percent of lawyers to its site, and they come from schools such as Harvard Law or Yale.
+Our lawyers have an average of 14 years of legal experience, which includes working with prestigious companies like Google and Airbnb.